life and works

 Campra, L'Europe Galante.

-has made up his mind that he want to be a musician.
-He went and
+had made up his mind that he wanted to become a musician.
+He went

-stayed three months in Milano.
-Later, he said he regretted
+and stayed three months in Milano.
+Later, he said

-not to have stayed longer in Italy "where he might have perfected
+he regretted not to have spent more time in Italy "where

-Little later we find him "first fiddle" in a troupe
+Little later he was "first fiddle" in a troupe

 of travelling Milanese artists (Marseille, Lyon, Nîmes, Albi,

-for realizing figured bass.
-According to Maret, Rameau was never
+figured bass.
+According to Maret, Rameau was never taught composition,

 Marais, Premier livre de viole.